Legion Athletic Camp History

 Taylor left the program in the early 1980s to further his education career and Phillips continued to guide the camp as Camp Director until 2011.

 The camp is now home for 8 sports including a new Multi-Sport program where youngsters in Grades 4-9 can participate in a number of sporting and recreational activities for a week.
 Most athletes attending the camp are in Grades 7-12.
 Athletes as young as seven can enter the gymnastic program where the development of athletes in that sport begins at a tender age.
-Athletes as young as 10 may attend soccer and judo camps.
+Athletes as young as 10 may attend judo camp.

 In 2010 more than 1,200 athletes attended the 48th annual camp over a six-week period with the sports of basketball, elementary camp, equestrian, gymnastics, judo, sailing, soccer, track and field, volleyball and wilderness.